shipyardapp/Shipyard-Documentation/docs/reference/fac.md

 triggers:
   schedules:
     - how_often: HOURLY
       at: ':00'
     - how_often: DAILY
       at: '2:00'
     - how_often: WEEKLY
       at: '3:00'
       when: WEDNESDAY
     - how_often: MONTHLY
-	  at: '4:00'
+      at: '22:00'
       when: 1
 ```

 In these examples there are four schedules set on the Fleet.
+Note that the times are represented in 24-hour format.

 1. running hourly on the hour
 2. running daily at 2:00 AM
 3. running weekly on Wednesday at 3:00 AM
-4. running monthly on the 1st at 4:00 AM
+4. running monthly on the 1st at 10:00 PM

 ---

-### `notifications`
+#### `notifications`

 This is the same object available under the Vessels `notifications` field.
 If configured, this will emit notifications based on actions of the full Fleet.